queryluke/masseffect-5e-data/data/edges/REP_pen-before-sword.md

       max:
         type: mod
         value: cha
+    shortDesc: >-
-    shortDesc: on failed Intelligence or Wisdom check, reroll and add your Charisma plus the original modifier to the roll
+      On failed Wisdom or Intelligence check, reroll the check and add your Charisma plus the original modifier (WIS or INT) to the roll.
 ---
 When you fail an Intelligence or Wisdom check, you can reroll the die and add your Charisma modifier, in addition to the original modifier, to the new roll.
 You must use the now roll.